danielleberre/lensunit/README.md

 The design of the testing framework is inspired by the [original JUnit 3 design](http://junit.sourceforge.net/doc/cookstour/cookstour.htm).

 That framework is not meant to be used in production.
-It is just an educational exercice.
+It is just an educational exercise.

 The framework does not use any difficult Java constructs since it is aimed at entry level Java programmers and OO designers.